laspencer91/notes-sync/README.md

 > ⚠️ **Alpha Status**: This project is in active development.
 [CONTRIBUTING](docs/CONTRIBUTING.md) welcomed!

+*Platform Support: Mac Only, Linux with minor tweaks, Windows in future*

 # Welcome to Notes Sync! 📝✨

 Hey, developer!
 Cozy up with your favorite editor and let Notes Sync transform your note-taking into a seamless, AI-enhanced adventure.
 Your notes live in **one simple Markdown file**—embracing simplicity.
 Everything in one place, synced effortlessly to Git by a background process with AI-powered insights.
 Ready to make note-taking a joy?
 Let’s dive in!